chozabu/FriendMap/readme.md

 Build it and copy libmarblewidget.dll.a from Development\marble\src\lib\ to Development\lib\

 For more information on how to compile marble for windows, please refer to http://techbase.kde.org/Projects/Marble/WindowsCompiling.

+Note: if you are under Windows seven you must be root to install marble in the standard place.
+See http://www.howtogeek.com/howto/windows-vista/run-a-command-as-administrator-from-the-windows-vista-run-box/.

 ####Clone
 Obtain the source code and put into the correct folder: